 The RAC will maintain a Social Media team composed of employees throughout the organization.
 The Social Media Team will, at a minimum, include employees occupying the following positions within the RAC:

 Additional employees, regardless of position and experience, are encouraged to participate on the Social Media Team on a voluntary basis.
-Ideally, the team will include someone from each RAC function area, including Research and Education.
+In addition to at least one person from the Research and Education Program, ideally, the team will include someone from each RAC function area.
 All team members should expect to contribute content to the RAC’s social media platforms.

 When posting content to social media and networking sites and platforms, it is helpful to remember the reasons for doing so.
 When using RAC branded or owned social media, the aims should be to: